WordPressLab/lab-midterm-theme/README.md

 -- go to "__lab-midterm-theme/layouts__" and copy the contents of "__content-sidebar.css__" into your child theme's stylesheet.

 #### Sidebar
-- Widgets
+##### Widgets

--- Change the background color of .widgets
+- Change the background color of .widgets
--- Change the list-style of uls
+- Change the list-style of uls
--- Change the color of links
+- Change the color of links
--- Change the color of links when you hover using the selector a:hover
+- Change the color of links when you hover using the selector a:hover

 ## Specifics
 ### site-title and site-description